bchavan22/assignment2/README.md

 ### Downloading Images Tasks:

+- [ ] I've run the existing code with the serial way and collected the timing information.
 - [ ] I have at least 1500 images with the min qualiy of `regular`.
 - [ ] Implemented downloading images with parallel programming logic.
 - [ ] Reduce the amount taken in serial way with parallel programming.
-(Your timing should definitely be reduced!)
+(Your timing will definitely be reduced!)

 ### Resizing Images Tasks:

+- [ ] I've run the existing code with the serial way and collected the timing information.
 - [ ] Implemented resizing with parallel programming logic.
 - [ ] Reduce the amount taken in serial way with parallel programming.
-(Your timing should definitely be reduced!)
+(Your timing will definitely be reduced!)

 ### Conclusion: